 Key takeaways

-• As the third largest industry represented in the S&P 500 Index, healthcare stocks play an important role in today’s capital markets.
+• As the third largest industry represented in the S&P 500 Index, healthcare stocks play an important role in the portfolios of many investors today.

-• There’s a significant disparity between “winners” and “losers” among healthcare stocks, which creates opportunities and risks investors need to take into account.
+• There’s a significant disparity between “winners” and “losers” among healthcare stocks, which creates opportunities and risks investors should consider.

 Over the past 50 years, healthcare has become a more notable component of the U.S. economy.
 Significant expenditure growth occurred between 1960 and 2005.
-The growth in expenditures as a percent of the nation’s economy (measured by Gross Domestic Product or GDP) moderated since 2005, except for a spike in costs in 2020, the year that COVID-19 emerged.1 The rise in healthcare spending is attributable at least in part to the aging of America’s population, as older Americans represent the largest users of healthcare services.
+The growth in expenditures as a percent of the nation’s economy (measured by Gross Domestic Product or GDP) moderated since 2005, except for a spike in costs in 2020, the year that COVID-19 emerged.
+Costs, as a share of the economy, are projected to moderate into 2025, but grow again by the end of the decade.2 The rise in healthcare spending is attributable at least in part to the aging of America’s population, as older Americans represent the largest users of healthcare services.

 Chart showing health expenditures as a percent of GDP.